aarathi01/speech-to-text/packages/react-voice-search-backend/README.md

 ## 🚀 Features

-- 🎤 Accepts audio input and converts it to text using Vosk.
+- 🎤 Real-time transcription using WebSocket and Vosk.
-- 🔍 Performs fuzzy search on a MongoDB collection using keywords extracted from the input.
+- 🔍  Performs full-text search on a MongoDB Atlas collection using extracted keywords.
 - 💡 Returns highlighted matches to the frontend.
 - 🧱 Modular, plug-and-play backend suitable for integration with multiple applications.